10xJSChad/Antistasi-Wombo/README.md

 I do not care if you have problems with it. <br>
 Feel free to use it.

+Gameplay notes:
+* Wombostasi is intended to be played with **BOTH** CUP and RHS!
+It won't work well without both, it may not really work at all.
+That said, bad things will probably happen if you mix CUP and RHS factions, so configure your campaign around just one of the mods, but be sure to have both.

+* You should play this with people you trust to behave like decent human beings, because a lot of the default Antistasi behaviour of not trusting players (e.g. non-commander not being allowed to withdraw funds) may be removed.
+I play with a small group, and that's what this mod is designed for.

+* Antistasi does a good job of supporting a large variety of gameplay altering mods, Wombostasi does not.
+Play with only CUP, RHS, and CBA you want to have a stable experience.

+* Don't use ACE.

 There are some additional tools present in ./src, this is what they do:
 * a3builder: builds addons, linux only.
 * preprocessor: preprocesses sqf files, this is separate from and incompatible with <br>